The sensor is offline

 Exposure to magnetism

-Exposing the sensor to strong magnetic fields or using magnets for mounting will make the sensor unresponsive.
-Remove the sensor from the magnet and wait a few minutes to see if it comes online again.
+Our small sensors are not designed for installations that involve magnets or any proximity to magnets.
+Strong magnetic fields or magnet-based mounts can cause the sensor to drain the battery faster and become unresponsive.
+Remove the sensor from the magnet and wait a few minutes to check for reconnection.
+If the sensor does not connect, it might mean that it has been irreparably damaged by the magnet.
 For more tips on the installation, please refer to our Installation Manuals and Installation Guide

 Mechanical stress